-Over the years, several Decision Support Systems (DSS) have been developed to help winegrowers, vineyard consultants and other viticulture experts in the management of grapevine disease, as well as other important factors for vineyard management activities.
+Over the years, several Decision Support Systems (DSS) have been developed to help winegrowers, vineyard consultants and other viticulture experts to manage grapevine diseases and pests, as well as other important factors for vineyard management activities.
 At the beginning, those systems were often too expensive for average growers to afford them, as well as not really user-friendly.
 But things have changed with the improvement and accessibility of IT technology, and DSS are nowadays widely available for both smaller and larger winegrowers.

 What a Decision Support System even is?